 Faith Action for Community Equity (Faith Action) uses a uniquely democratic process to select the issues it will act upon.
 When an organization joins Faith Action, they agree to engage their members in a Listening Process that deepens relationships and uncovers their hopes, talents, and concerns.
 Unit-specific concerns are addressed by the individual unit members.
 Community issues are worked on throughout the year by Faith Action's members who are directly affected by the issues raised.
 At the beginning of each year, Faith Action gathers its members to identify the top local and statewide organizational priorities that will be addressed based on these Listening Process reports.
 We then establish committees represented by each of our member units to work on those issues.
 The issue committees conduct research and develop an action strategy that normally involves holding decision-makers accountable.

 Faith Action members continue to conduct their Listening Processes and have identified our issues and priorities for 2020-2021: Affordable Housing, Long Term Care, Economic Justice and Environmental Justice.

 The lack of affordable housing continues to be one of the most critical issues for Hawaii's residents.
 A common refrain in almost every one-on-one meeting is the fear that our children will have to choose between living their life in Hawaii or moving elsewhere.
 We are experiencing a serious housing crisis.
 Faith Action sees this crisis as requiring a response from people of faith.
+Our HousingNow! task force works to address this issue.
 Our increasing population and income disparities paired with an increased cost of living, offshore purchases and skyrocketing land values, and a dramatic decrease in the number of rental properties collectively contribute to forcing people out of the housing market and into overcrowded living situations and homelessness.

 The U.S. Department of Housing and Urban Development has determined that the area median income for Honolulu County is $96,000 for 2018.
 The area median income for a family of four making 100 percent in 2018 is $116,600.
 Eighty percent (80%) of the AMI (Area Median Income) for a family of four is $93,280.
 Clearly, this is not “affordable” for most families.